tatjana-lin/BiblioHub_QA/README.md

 # BiblioHub_QA
 ## Project Overview:
-This is my graduation project at the end of the QA Manual and Automation Tester course in AIT-TR school.
+This is my graduation project after the QA Manual and Automation Tester course in AIT-TR school.
 I was a part of a student team.
 My role - QA engineer.

-The goal of my project is automation of testing of the BiblioHub website created by our team.
+The goal of my project is automation of testing of the BiblioHub website, created by our team.
 The project’s initial name was Bibliothèque.
 Here you can get acquainted with the code
 [Backend](https://github.com/Anarchitector/Bibliotheque_backend)
 [Frontend](https://github.com/Anarchitector/Bibliotheque_frontend).